-This policy will be distributed to all employees and students as part of HU's Annual Security Report issued annually on or before October 1 pursuant to The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act).
-Furthermore, for those students and employees who join the HU community after October 1, additional distributions will occur to those new to the community on January 31 and May 31.
+This policy will be distributed to all employees and students as part of HU's Security Report issued annually on or before October 1 pursuant to The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act).
+Furthermore, for those students and employees who join the HU community after October 1, copies of the report are available on HU's public webpage, the Student Handbook, the Employee Handbook, and various HU SharePoint pages.

-Furthermore, in odd-numbered years, HU will conduct a biennial review of educational programming concerning alcohol and drug usage to determine its effectiveness and implement changes to the program if they are needed; and to ensure that the disciplinary sanctions are consistently enforced.
+In odd-numbered years, HU will conduct a biennial review of educational programming concerning alcohol and drug usage to determine its effectiveness and implement necessary changes.
+The report will also ensure that the disciplinary sanctions are consistently enforced.
 The report will be published on HU's public website and various internal sites available to students and employees.